Retail Order Gateway Terms and Fees:

 and many times you have to sign up for lengthy merchant account contracts (several years) of $50.00 or more per month.

-Most eCommerce/shopping systems will either charge lower monthly fees with long term contracts
+Most eCommerce/shopping systems will either charge lower monthly fees with longer terms if they offer any discounts at all.

 Click for Shopping Cart Pricing Comparison